ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 * Gateways operate by sniffing the SNI header out of the Connect session and then route the connection to the appropriate destination based on the server name requested.
 * The data within the Connect session is not decrypted by the Gateway.

+???
+Mesh Gateways act as layer 4 routers enabling service mesh traffic between different consul data centers.
+They never decrypt the data.
+The read the SNI header to route the data to the correct destination.

 ---
 name: Segmentation-Lab